Rabbid76/graphics-snippets/documentation/normal_parallax_relief.md

 The idea of advanced parallax algorithms like "Steep Parallax Mapping", is to displace the fragments of a surface by the corresponding heights from heightmap along the normal vector of the surface (interpolated normal vector of the fragment or normal vector of the primitive face).

-At "Steep Parallax Mapping" the line of sight is transfomed to the (co-)tangent space, this is the reference system, where the uv-coordinates of a texture form the xy-plane and the z-axis points out of the texture.
+At "Steep Parallax Mapping" the line of sight is transformed to the (co-)tangent space, this is the reference system, where the uv-coordinates of a texture form the xy-plane and the z-axis points out of the texture.

 Along the projection of the line of sight onto the texture, the heights of the heightmap define a 2 dimensional curve.